You can award the contract:

 d) may impact fair competition between tenderers

-So, if relying on (c) you need to demonstrate that the commercial interests of the company concerned would definitely be prejudiced by releasing the information.
+Where the publication would affect the commercial interests of particular tenderers, you must demonstrate that the commercial interests of the company concerned would definitely be prejudiced by releasing the information.

 As with all stages of the Procurement Journey consideration must also be given to Planning, Sustainable Procurement and Risk Management.
 For example you must be mindful that there is always a risk of supplier challenge to your procurement exercise.
 You must therefore do what you can to mitigate such risks.